Risk Point announces Pepper Snider as Vice President of Sales and Marketing

 DALLAS, Jan.
-4, 2022 /PRNewswire/ -- Risk Point announces today that Pepper Snider, CIC, CRM has been named Vice President of Sales and Marketing.
-Pepper will be responsible for driving profitable growth and delivering customer excellence through independent agents across Risk Point's programs for Dealer Open Lot and Garage Package for Auto, Motorcycle, RV, and Heavy Truck dealerships.
+6, 2022 /PRNewswire/ -- Risk Point announces today that Corissa Pate, ASLI, AIS has been named Vice President of Underwriting, Garage Operations.
+Corissa will be responsible for driving profitable underwriting and delivering customer excellence for Risk Point's Garage Program.

-"I have admired what Risk Point has done in the automotive dealership insurance industry, so I am very excited to join the Risk Point team.
-I look forward to helping provide world class insurance solutions to dealerships across the country through our independent agent network." said Snider.
+"Risk Point is the leader in auto dealership insurance solutions, and I am honored to be added as a member of their team.
+I am excited to help propel the Risk Point team toward further growth as we provide intelligent insurance solutions and superior client services to auto dealerships nationwide."

-Pepper's background in these industries and niche specialization comes from 24 years of experience at Zurich/Universal Underwriters Group as a Regional Sales Manager, Pearl Insurance as Vice President/General Manager of Sales for the Western Region and most recently as a producer for a regional retail insurance agency.
+Corissa's background in the auto dealership insurance industry comes from over 16 years of experience and was a Senior Underwriter with Amynta before joining Risk Point.

 About Risk Point